Durantye/basicapp/README.md

 # README #

-Dev Ops Test consists of two parts: An API and a front end React Application
+Dev Ops learning app consists of two parts: An API and a front end React Application

 ### Back End Setup ###
 You can run the application without the database